REDl3east/cappy/README.md

 # cappy

 A screen capping tool that lets you immediately explore the pixels of the current screen.
-You can pan/zoom around and extract the colors of the pixels.
+You can pan/zoom around and extract the colors of each pixel.

 ### Controls